vishxtr/HACKATHON_REAL2.0/DEMO_SCRIPT.md

 ## 🚀 **FINAL MESSAGE**

-> "SmartSOC IR isn't just a demo - it's a production-ready security operations center that combines the latest in AI, real-time analytics, and interactive training.
+> "PhishGuard AI IR isn't just a demo - it's a production-ready security operations center that combines the latest in AI, real-time analytics, and interactive training.
 It's designed to help organizations stay ahead of evolving cyber threats while training their teams to respond effectively.
 Thank you for your time, and I'm happy to answer any questions!"

 ---